-First, the cross-national collaboration is not ad hoc or intermittent, but continuous.
+The cross-national collaboration is not ad hoc or intermittent, but continuous.
 Thus, the ISSP makes cross-national research a basic part of the national research agenda of each participating country.

-Second, the program is based on voluntary co-operation.
+The program is based on voluntary co-operation.
 Major decisions on modules or questionnaires, on membership or membership obligations are taken by the ISSP in common, by votes in the ISSP’s General Assembly.
 For more details on the organizational structure, please click here.

-Third, each ISSP member funds its own survey.
+Each ISSP member funds its own survey.
 There are no central funds for program coordination, questionnaire design or methodological research.

-Fourth, the ISSP regularly conducts and publishes study monitoring reports of the annual studies.
+The ISSP regularly conducts and publishes study monitoring reports of the annual studies.

-Finally, ISSP surveys are designed to serve as replications.
+The ISSP surveys are designed to serve as replications.
 Hence, the ISSP offers two powerful research strategies to study societal processes - by combining a cross-time with a cross-national perspective.